-The non-controlling interest represents the 25% equity interest in Zhongjia held by Dahedong (Note 9) and 6% equity interest in Majestic Yantai held by another minority shareholder.
+The Company's 75% equity interest in JVCo is held by Majestic Yantai.
+The non-controlling interest represents the 25% equity interest in JVCo held by Dahedong and the 6% equity interest in Majestic Yantai held by another minority shareholder.